-- Which consonants have a complete closure in the oral cavity, but airflow in the nasal cavity? - These sounds are stops that are nasal (often just called "nasals")
+- Which consonants have a complete closure in the oral cavity, but airflow in the nasal cavity? - These sounds are nasal stops (often just called "nasals")

-- Which consonants have a complete closure in the oral cavity, but airflow in the nasal cavity? - These sounds are stops that are nasal (often just called "nasals")
+- Which consonants have a complete closure in the oral cavity, but airflow in the nasal cavity? - These sounds are nasal stops (often just called "nasals")